Who we are

 Claire Evans helps out in the office several times a week, when she has time off from chasing round the house after two kids.
 Claire was originally from North Wales.

 Linda Biggar climbing in Rio de Janeiro.
-Linda, a qualified mountaineering instructor (MIA and Winter ML) works on some of our expeditions.
+Linda, a qualified mountaineering instructor (MCI and Winter ML) works on some of our expeditions.

 ANDES courses and expeditions are mostly lead by myself, John Biggar.
 I speak good, going on fluent, Spanish and have huge experience of travel in the mountains of South America.
 A few other mountaineering expeditions are led (or co-led) by competent and experienced mountaineers.
 They are usually either qualified as members of the British Mountain Guides (BMG), or the Peruvian or Argentine Mountain Guides Association (IGMP or AAGM), both of which are member organisation of the International Federation of Mountain Guides Associations (IFMGA) or belong to the British qualified Association of Mountaineering Instructors (AMI).
 Logistics only arrangements, whether guided or un-guided are usually made through my network of regular contacts and mountain guides out in South America.